Dhaya94/tic-tac-toe/README.md

 Refactoring the code to make it as "DRY" as possible was a tricky but fun process.

 The most challenging piece was working on the **HARD** mode using the Minimax algo.
-It is in my future plans to implement an AI which only wins or ties the game.
+Decoding how the recursive functions worked during each function call was a tremendous learning experience.